-1. Tardiness: Defined as time away from classroom teaching and/or clinical laboratory/simulation teaching for up to 15 minutes.
+1. Tardiness: Defined as time away from classroom teaching and/or clinical laboratory/simulation teaching for 1 to 15 minutes.
 This includes: - a. arriving late in the morning; - b. returning late from provided breaks and lunch periods; and - c.
 Leaving early.
-2. In order to prevent class disruptions, the course faculty member(s) may prohibit tardy students from entering the classroom or laboratory until the next break occurs.
+2. To prevent class disruptions, the course faculty member(s) may prohibit tardy students from entering the classroom or laboratory until the next break occurs.